 - 1. All Operations Services Contractor personnel shall be bonded. - 2.
 The Operations Services Contractor shall provide a commercial fidelity bond in the minimum amount of \$100,000 to protect the Joint Board from property losses, including money, occasioned by theft, when such losses are identifiable to specific Operations Services Contractor employees.
 Contractor may maintain a crime insurance policy in lieu of a fidelity bond; however, it must meet Indiana and Kentucky minimum requirements that cover both theft and burglary. - 3.
 The fidelity bond shall be completed and furnished to the Joint Board along with the executed Contract. - 4.
-The Operations Contractor shall be responsible to file promptly any claims and upon recovery of funds shall reimburse the Joint Board to the full extent of the loss.
-No deductible amount of the bond shall apply to reimbursement to the Joint Board. - 5.
-The Operations Services Contractor shall submit a report annually that shows a list of employees and a certification that they are all bonded.
+The Operations Contractor shall be responsible to file promptly any claims and upon recovery of funds shall reimburse the loint Board to the full extent of the loss.
+No upon recovery of funds shall reimburse the Joint Board to the full extent of the loss.
+No deductible amount of the bond shall apply to reimbursement to the Joint Board.

+5. The Operations Services Contractor shall submit a report annually that shows a list of employees and a certification that they are all bonded.